 “There are all sorts of reasons to be visible in the woods,” he said.
 “It’s not just because you’re worried about someone accidentally mistaking you for a deer.
 Our hunter safety program in Maine is really good, so I don’t think that’s a huge concern for people.”

 By Maine law, “a hunter may not shoot at a target without, at that point in time, being certain that it is the wild animal or wild bird sought.”
 However, accidents — though rare — have happened.

-Also of note are several additional and overlapping hunting seasons.
-For example, this year’s extended archery season for deer, allowed only in designated areas, runs Sept.
-7 through Dec.
-14. A handful of hunters have permits to hunt moose Nov.
-4 through Nov.
-30, in Wildlife Management Districts 16 and 17, which extends just west of Bangor to Lewiston.
-Fall turkey hunting runs through Nov.
-7. Pheasant, grouse and quail season runs through Dec.
-31. And coyote hunting is permitted throughout much of the state year round.
+In addition, a handful of hunters have permits to hunt moose in November, in Wildlife Management Districts 16 and 17, which extends just west of Bangor to Lewiston.
+Fall turkey hunting runs from mid-September through early November.
+Pheasant, grouse and quail season runs through the end of December.
+And coyote hunting is permitted throughout much of the state year round.